PollyHannah/Phylogenomic-study/annotation_check/annotation_check_protocol.md

 6. Follow the rules with regard to which genes you remove and those which you delete the stop codons from (as per above in the lab book).
 Record changes.
 This file is the file which you will transform to be input into Orthofinder.

-7. Run the script script_reformat_proteome' to get the .txt file into a format which OrthoFinder recognises.
+7. Run `script_reformat_proteome` to get the .txt file into a format which OrthoFinder recognises.